 “Global Warming is, obviously, a good thing because it is one of the signs of the End of Times.“

-That sentence is absolutely, without question, accurate in terms of the exact words a direct quote in terms of what I wrote.
+That sentence is absolutely, without question, accurate in terms of the exact words being a direct quote in terms of what I wrote.
 It is, however, a very clear and utter misrepresentation both of my beliefs and the material from the post.

 That discussion examined various motivations and conceptions that drive people to skeptism of global warming theory from lack of knowledge to ideology to profit motivation to religious beliefs.
-While I recommend the entire post for reading (and comment), here are several relevant section.
+While I recommend the entire post for reading (and comment), here are several relevant sections.

-First from the introductury section:
+First from the introduct0ry section:

 Questioner … Skeptic … Denier …